NoahTheDuke/splint/docs/rules/naming.md

 Use lisp-case for function and variable names.
 (Replacement is generated with [camel-snake-kebab](https://github.com/clj-commons/camel-snake-kebab).)

+Skips names that contain `->` or end in `?`, which indicate conversion functions or type predicates, respectfully.

 ### Safety
 Interop, json, and other styles can make it necessary to use such forms.